Isaac EhrlichChairman of the Department

 - Editor-in-Chief Journal of Human Capital

-- National Academy of Sciences member of the Panel on the Economic and Fiscal Consequences of Immigration
+- Member, National Academy of Sciences on the Panel on the Economic and Fiscal Consequences of Immigration

 - Ph.D.
 Columbia University